Telecom MVNO Billing

 MVNO can brand their services and sell them in the market and MVNE will help in providing those services to the end customer.
 Here, a fixed percent of commission will go to the MVNE.

 MVNO can buy products and services in bulk at special discounted prices and then brand them with their name and sell in the market.

 MVNO sells the products and services, and based on the usage generated by the end customers, MVNO pays an amount to the MVNE.

 In all the cases, MVNO may be required to pay some amount of security deposit to the MVNE and then monthly settlement happens using simple reports generated by the MVNE.

-An MVNE can add an MVNO in their billing system as a corporate customer as long as MVNO is providing post-paid services and can add all the products and services provided to MVNO.
+An MVNE can add an MVNO in its billing system as a corporate customer as long as MVNO is providing post-paid services and can add all the products and services provided to MVNO.
 By the end of every month or usually after every two weeks, invoice can be generated and collection can be followed up.

 But usually, most of the MVNOs provide pre-paid services, which are handled in Pre-Paid system.
-In such case, MVNO functionality is achieved either using built-in functionality in the pre-paid system or by simply defining a separate service class.
+In such a case, MVNO functionality is achieved either using built-in functionality in the pre-paid system or by simply defining a separate service class.
 All the usage CDRs and other information is dumped into data warehouse from where reports can be generated to prepare invoice.